-These healthy Asian Tofu Tacos are so delicious, even meat lovers will be happy.
-Tossed with warm Asian spices, then fried to crisp perfection, this tofu is even good by itself.
-Then serve with a refreshing and vibrant slaw for a quick and healthy weeknight meal.
+These Asian crispy tofu tacos are so delicious, even meat lovers will be happy.
+Tossed with warm Asian spices, then fried to crisp perfection, this tofu is delicious by itself.
+Served with a refreshing and vibrant asian pear slaw, this is a delicious meatless dinner!

 A fresh cabbage and pear slaw tossed with a buttermilk dressing keeps the flavors clean and simple in these tacos.
 Then crispy tofu, coated with ginger and cardamom, add just the right amount of spice.
 Piled into charred tortillas and topped with a squeeze of fresh lime juice, these tacos are good-for-you-, feel-good-food.